mjmanley/PredictiveModeling/pm_service_api_batch.md

 ```
 {: codeblock}

-The JSON returned indicates jobstatus and, if the job completed
+The JSON file that is returned indicates the job status and, if the job completed
-successfully, a dataUrl that you can use to obtain all generated
+successfully, a data Url that you can use to obtain all generated
 file content.

 ## Resubmit a job

 To resubmit a job, use the `PUT` command with the `job ID`.
-It must not be in a running state.
+To resubmit a job, the job must not be running.

+If the ID you reference does not exist, the following call creates a new job.
+The return status is 201 versus 200 (indicating which of
+these happened).
+You must pass the job definition JSON file to be used
+in this execution.

 ```
 PUT https://{PA Bluemix load balancer URL}/pm/v1/jobs/{job